galaxyhaxz/devilution/README.md

 ## Devilution is deprecated.
-I have a new upcoming Diablo project in the works.
+I have another Diablo project in the works.
 Stay tuned!

 The beginning and end of Devilution - Diablo reverse engineered